 So, let’s have a brief information for your next Bodh Gaya trip.

-The four main centers of Buddhism – Lumbini, Kushinagar, Sarnath and Bodh Gaya – inspire realization in the highest place because it is the place where Siddartha became Gautam Buddha, and the foundation of Buddhism was laid down.
+Although there are a variety of places to visit in Bodh Gaya, but there are four main centers of Buddhism – Lumbini, Kushinagar, Sarnath and Bodh Gaya – inspire realization in the highest place because it is the place where Siddartha became Gautam Buddha, and the foundation of Buddhism was laid down.
 There are two things of most importance in Bodh Gaya – Mahabodhi Temple and the statue of 80 feet Buddha Statue.